Answers

 What if an AI agent makes a mistake?

 Mistakes are treated as input, not incidents.
 Most fall into two categories, and both are fixable: if the agent misunderstood an instruction, we refine the prompt or rule; if the agent lacked context, we add it to its knowledge base.
 A structured feedback loop captures these corrections so the agent gains experience over time rather than repeating the same mistakes.
-Critical decisions stay with humans in the loop, and every action is logged.
-Agents are tools, not unsupervised autonomous workers.

 Is there a minimum quality bar you hold AI models to?